Retrotink/CHIP/BASIC Commands/readme.md

 Halts the program currently running.<br>

 ### LIST
 Copies the current program to the screen.
 Each program line must begin with a number, and program lines will be listed and executed in numerical order.
-To delete a program line, type just its number at the flashing prompt and press <Enter>.<br>
+To delete a program line, type just its number at the flashing prompt and press Enter.<br>

 ### DIR
 Lists a directory of files on the SD card.
 Only shows those files in the root directory.<br>